Reasons why we recommend Shimane Prefecture to foreign visitors and a model itinerary guide [Izumo Taisha, Matsue, Iwami Ginzan]

 Gourmet Experience: Tasting Tradition and Seasons in Shimane Prefecture

-Food is one of the great pleasures of traveling.
-Shimane Prefecture is home to a wide variety of gourmet dishes that delight the palates of foreigners, including Japanese cuisine and local dishes that make use of local ingredients, as well as Izumo soba and oyster dishes.
+Food is a very important element of travel enjoyment.
+Shimane Prefecture offers a wide variety of gourmet foods that will delight the palates of foreigners, including Japanese cuisine and local dishes that make use of local ingredients, as well as Izumo soba and oyster dishes.

 The depth of Izumo soba